sachie026/cbh-refactoring/README.md

 ## [Refactoring](Refactoring.md)

-- No need to set 'candidate = TRIVIAL_PARTITION_KEY' manually inside else part, we can just move it to return statement and return it conditionally at the end.
-- Changed the variable TRIVIAL_PARTITION_KEY to meaningful name.
-- Function input variable name changed to partition, because we are passing the useful partition(not any random event) and then doing the further operation on the key.
-- Candidate variable name was a confusing one and so I have replaced it with "partitionKeyOutput".
-W=

 If you are a JS novice, here's how to get started:

 1. [Install Node.js](https://nodejs.org/en/download/) (we use `^16`, the latest LTS)